opengamedata/opengamedata-unity/README.md

 ## Debugging

 Optionally, the `SimpleLog.Log()` function can take in a boolean parameter `debug`, which defaults to false.
 If the parameter is set to true (ex. `Log(data, debug: true)`), each log request will print the HTTP response code to the console, allowing for confirmation that the database is properly receiving the logged data.

+## Updating

+To update the local package with the most recent changes from this repository, run the following command from within the project directory:

+`$ git submodule update --remote`